KiCad/kicad-source-mirror/Documentation/development/compiling.md

      |                   present
      |
      date of commit, or date of build if no .git present

-Package developers can set the version string information by using the KICAD_BUILD_VERSION and KICAD_REPO_NAME configuration variables during CMake configuration for custom versions and when building from the source archives.

 # Getting the KiCad Source Code ## {#getting_src}